TheTalentGuy4U/Senior-Platform-Engineer/README.md

 # Senior Platform Engineer - Job Description

-We are hiring a **Senior Platform Engineer** to join our Ascendon Platform Management & Security team.
+We are hiring a **Senior Platform Engineer** to join our Platform Management & Security team.
 The PM&S team is responsible for the creation and support of AWS accounts, pipeline automation, Windows Active Directory domains, E-Mail services, and Security tooling for the Ascendon organization.
 You will work with a fun and exciting team and be on the absolute cutting edge of technology.

 ---